kiselevskaya/Python/experiments/31_codewars_kata/README.md

     In C++, the actions can be accessed by get_action(i)(unsigned int num) where i chooses the function (and therefore can range from 0 to 4) and num is its argument.
     In python ACTIONS() returns a list of lambdas.
     In Golang Actions() retruns a function slice []func(int) int

+13_permutations
+    In this kata you have to create all permutations of an input string and remove duplicates, if present.
+This means, you have to shuffle all letters from the input in all possible orders.
+    Examples:
+        permutations('a'); # ['a']
+        permutations('ab'); # ['ab', 'ba']
+        permutations('aabb'); # ['aabb', 'abab', 'abba', 'baab', 'baba', 'bbaa']